rapha18th/fruit-classifier/README.md

 In this tutorial, we will train an image classifier on the kaggle fruit 360 dataset using the fastai we will then deploy it as a bot on the messenger platform.
 The key things we will explore is how to:

 *   Use kaggle notebooks to build an image classifier using transfer learning with the fastai library.
 *   How to deploy it using the messenger platform's image upload feature.
+The messenger platform has a rich interface with all the features needed to deliver an app to users.
+It is also home to over a billion users so in essence facebook provides you the tools to build your product and the market itself.

 ## Prerequisites